Open Timestamps: Leveraging Bitcoin's Security For All Data

 Yeah I want another one.

+If you lose the proof or if you lose the original document well then you’re screwed because if you have the hash you cannot reconstruct the document.
 And if you just have the hash, I don’t think you can still figure out how to connect that to the thing in the blockchain.
 You need all these intermediate steps of the tree.

 Yeah, you need the document in order to prove that the hash matches the document by just hashing the document again.
 Plus you need all sorts of extra info to find it in the blockchain.

-Sure, yeah.
+Yeah, that’s what you downloaded and hopefully saved in a file.
 And the last thing, that’s kind of a bummer, you can’t really prove that a website is real in general.
 It’s very difficult.
-So if, let’s say there’s a tweet, and the tweet has a URL, and if I give that to you, you have no way of… I cannot prove to you that that URL really contains that tweet.
-I mean, you can go to it yourself, but that’s the only way you can find out.
+So let’s say there’s a tweet, and the tweet has a URL, and if I give that to you… I cannot prove to you that that URL really contains that tweet.
+You can go to it yourself, but that’s the only way you can find out.
 And so that’s a problem if 10 years from now I want to prove that a certain tweet was real.
 If it’s still there, then I can prove that it existed.
-So I can make a timestamp of the, basically the website
+So I can make a timestamp of the website as the document looks, and then today you look at it again and you can see well I’m seeing the same text.

 So how would you fake that a website existed then?

-and but the problem is of course you can delete tweets So that’s why you have things like the web archive.
+I can just edit some HTML and make a different tweet.
+I can make a website that shows a tweet but the tweet could be complete nonsense and so I have no way to prove that but if the tweet didn’t change then I can prove it.
+But the problem is of course you can delete tweets.
+So that’s why you have things like the web archive.
 So you can make a timestamp of a tweet on the web archive.
 And if the web archive is still out there when you check the evidence, then you can prove that the tweet existed.
 But if the tweeter deletes that tweet and gets rid of the web archive, then you’re screwed.

-Yeah, couldn’t you make a backup of the web archive yourself?
+Couldn’t you make a backup of the web archive yourself?

 I don’t know.
 If you timestamp the web archive and keep a backup of the web archive, then…